acuenod111/UPEC/README.md

-This directory contains scripts which were used to analyse bacterial data included in the study "Bacterial genome wide association study substantiates papGII of E. coli as a patient independent driver of urosepsis"
+This directory contains scripts which were used to analyse bacterial data included in the study "Bacterial genome wide association study substantiates papGII of E. coli as a patient independent driver of urosepsis".
+Input files for these scripts can be accessed via the Open Sciene Foundation https://osf.io/vmqc5/.

 # Vir_res_figures.R
-This script combines the output of different tools which were used to characterise E. coli strains (all files can be found in 'sequence_data_output' ).
+This script combines the output of different tools which were used to characterise E. coli strains.
 This includes:
 - mash_phylo.csv: Assignment of each strain to one out of 14 phylogroups.
 Phylogroups were assigned by calculating Mash distances to 14 reference strains (adapted from https://doi.org/10.1038/s42003-020-01626-5)
 - mlst__mlst__Escherichia_coli#1__results: Multi-Locus Sequence Types as assigned by srst2 (https://github.com/katholt/srst2)
 - EcOH__genes__EcOH__results.txt: O- and H- antigens as assigned by srst2 (https://github.com/katholt/srst2)